Testing and troubleshooting an agent

 -

 Make changes to tool configuration: Your tool configuration may need adjustment to work correctly.
 The trace can indicate if the agent is having trouble using a specific tool during a tool step.
-Review Building an agent for more information.
+Review Identifying and adding capablities to agents for more information.

 -